npankov/frontend-project-lvl2/README.md

 ### Using (comparing .json files)
 To start you type in the terminal

-    gendiff --format plain/nested 'firstfile.json' 'secondfile.json'
+    gendiff --format plain/nested/json 'firstfile.json' 'secondfile.json'
-for compare files you should choose format plain or nested
-'firstfile.json' and 'secondfile.json' - it's the path to the file, with its name (without quotes)
+for compare files you should choose format plain, nested or json 'firstfile.json' and 'secondfile.json' - it's the path to the file, with its name (without quotes)

 [![asciicast](https://asciinema.org/a/BWC9qyTxVPcXysdim8ZSnJjTH.svg)](https://asciinema.org/a/BWC9qyTxVPcXysdim8ZSnJjTH)